 Online payment options have made it easier than ever to collect money for charitable causes.
 Unfortunately, they have also made it easier for fraudsters to exploit donors.

 Many scammers set up pages that collect money for a real cause but keep the funds for themselves.
 This is especially common in the wake of natural disasters.

-Check fraud is less common nowadays, as general check usage is in decline.
-However, it is still possible for fraudsters to pay for goods or services with a check, only for the payee to have this check bounce.
+Check fraud is becoming less common, as general check usage is in decline.
+But it is still possible for fraudsters to pay for goods or services with a check, only for the payee to have this check bounce.

 If you make payments by check regularly, make sure there is always enough money in your business checking account to cover outflows.

 This type of fraud is easy to understand; you simply collect payment for goods that you then fail to deliver.
-The rapid increase in the amount of online business over the last number of years has made this type of business fraud much more common.
+The rapid increase in the amount of online business in recent years has made this type of business fraud much more common.

 Dropshipping is quickly becoming a huge moneymaker for many online entrepreneurs.
 Third-party sellers, often individuals working from home, make money by arranging for the storage and redistribution of goods from larger online retailers such as Amazon.